Editorial Policy, Publication Ethics, and Complete Instructions for Authors

 - Acknowledgments: Write author acknowledgments in the third person ("The authors wish to thank..."), or indicate "None."

-- Disclaimer: Write any disclaimer in the third person, or indicate "None."
+- Disclaimers: Write any disclaimer in the third person, or indicate "None."

 - Previous presentations: Report previous presentation of materials in a different form, such as at a conference, with date(s) and location(s), or indicate "None."

-Authors may submit SDC via Editorial Manager to be considered for online posting.
-SDC may include standard media such as text documents, graphs, tables, figures, audio, video, etc. On the Attach Files page of the submission process, please select Supplemental Audio, Video, or Data for your uploaded file as the Submission Item.
+Authors may submit SDC as part of a manuscript submission via Editorial Manager to be considered for online posting.
+SDC may include standard media such as text documents, graphs, tables, figures, audio, video, etc. On the Attach Files page of the submission process, please select Supplemental Digital Content for your uploaded file as the Submission Item.
 If an article with SDC is accepted, the publisher's staff will create a URL for the SDC file.
 The URL will be placed in the call-out within the article.
-The author is responsible for the accuracy and content of SDC files, which are not edited by journal staff and by the publisher's staff; they will be presented digitally as submitted.
-For a list of all available file types and detailed instructions, please visit http://links.lww.com/A142.
+The author is responsible for the accuracy and content of SDC files, which are not edited by journal staff or by the publisher's staff; they will be presented digitally as submitted.
+For a list of all available file types and detailed instructions, please see the publisher's

-- We performed many tests on the degrees of flexibility in the elbow (see Video, Supplemental Digital Content 1, which demonstrates elbow flexibility) and found our results inconclusive.
+- We performed many tests on the degrees of flexibility in the elbow (see video, Supplemental Digital Appendix 2, which demonstrates elbow flexibility) and found our results inconclusive.